IBM/portieris/helm/portieris/README.md

 ## Removing the chart

-1. Container Image Security Enforcement uses Hyperkube to remove some configuration from your cluster when you remove it.
-Before you can remove Container Image Security Enforcement, you must make sure that Hyperkube is allowed to run.
+1. Portieris uses Hyperkube to remove some configuration from your cluster when you remove it.
+Before you can remove Portieris, you must make sure that Hyperkube is allowed to run.
 Make sure that the policy for the ibm-system namespace allows the `hyperkube` image.
     ```yaml
     - name: quay.io/coreos/hyperkube
       policies:
     ```
-    Alternatively, disable Container Image Security Enforcement entirely.
+    Alternatively, disable Portieris manually.
     ```
     kubectl delete MutatingWebhookConfiguration image-admission-config
-    kubectl delete ValidatingWebhookConfiguration image-admission-config
     ```
-2. Remove the resource definitions for your security policies.
-When you delete the resource definitions, your security policies are also deleted.
-    ```
-    kubectl delete crd clusterimagepolicies.securityenforcement.admission.cloud.ibm.com imagepolicies.securityenforcement.admission.cloud.ibm.com
-    ```
-3. Remove the chart.
+2. Remove the chart.
     ```
     helm delete --purge cise
     ```